sfunk02/drone/README.md

 ### Bill of Materials

 * Raspberry Pi Pico
-* new battery
+* 1100mAh Tello battery
-* x2 new h-bridges
+* x2 TB6612FNG (new H-bridge)
-* MPU6050 (Accelerometer
+* MPU6050 (accelerometer)
 * ABS (3D print material)
 * x4 Tello motors
+* x4 Tello propellers
-* x4 femal JST connectors
+* x4 1.25mm female JST connectors
 * circuit board
 * wires and solder
-* hardware to attach arms and base
+* hardware to attach frame to circuit board

 Changes:

-We eliminated the PowerBoost and wired our new battery directly to the RPi Pico and h-bridges to bypass any current limiting.
+We eliminated the PowerBoost and wired our new battery directly to the RPi Pico and H-bridges to bypass any current limiting.
 No acrylic was needed because the new design fits the circuit board directly to the ABS frame.
+We used less hardware because the arms didn't need to be attached separately (see images below).

 ### CAD [(Onshape)](https://cvilleschools.onshape.com/documents/ce9d8d739d2d9f15e9173bc0/w/6c76af61bf90a62108bdc466/e/912e9d444323990bdd98e468?renderMode=0&uiState=63b58eecc68e6a59295096d6)